Department of Engineering and Public Policy

 RAMTEEN SIOSHANSI, Professor, Engineering and Public Policy – Ph.D, University of California, Berkeley; Carnegie Mellon, 2023-–

-MARVIN A. SIRBU, Professor of Engineering and Public Policy / Industrial Administration / Electrical and Computer Engineering – Sc.D., MIT; Carnegie Mellon, 1985–
+MARVIN A. SIRBU, Professor, Engineering and Public Policy / Industrial Administration – Sc.D., MIT; Carnegie Mellon, 1985–

 ESWARAN SUBRAHMANIAN, Research Professor, Engineering Research Accelerator/ Engineering and Public Policy – Ph.D., Carnegie Mellon University; Carnegie Mellon, 1984–